nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 **Note**: At the time of writing an alpha implementation of a FHIR dm+d server is available from the North East CSU as a [demonstrator](https://dmdsite-uks-test-web.azurewebsites.net) and associated [API](https://apidmd001.azurewebsites.net/index.html).

+Refer to this page for the population of a [Medication](develop_medication.html) resource.

 It is recommended that the `medicationReference.display` is populated with the medication description as selected by the clinician.
 This may be slightly different to the medication described as returned by a SNOMED/dm+d terminology FHIR server if the ePMA system has not fully implemented dm+d into their medication picking list.

 Jump back to [top](develop_medicationrequest.html)